 - Don't keep multiple copies of the same file in different places.
 Use softlinks instead.

-- Don't keep unwanted data online, copy it to tape or delete it when you have finished with it.
+- Don't keep unwanted data online,please copy it elsewhere or delete it when you have finished with it.

 - Log out when you leave for the night.